 Did you get that?
 Paul wrote that God the Father is reconciling “all things” to Himself.

 But yet again, institutionalized theologians argue with what Paul wrote.
 Here is how one biblical commentator tried to nullify Paul’s statement: “(this verse) … relates only to those things which are in heaven and earth — for those only are specified.
 Nothing is said of the inhabitants of hell.”
-Apparently, Hell is such an integral part of this man’s thinking, that even the words of an apostle cannot change his views.
+Obviously, Hell is such an integral part of this man’s thinking, that even the words of an apostle cannot change his views.

 Nevertheless, Paul did write that God will reconcile “all things” to Himself — and the Greek means to fully reconcile.
 Furthermore, Paul went on to explain how “all things” — those same things that will be fully reconciled to God — include things on earth and things in Heaven.